italiangrid/voms/release-notes/voms-admin-server/3.2.0/index.md

 This release provides several bug fixes and improvements for VOMS Admin server.
 In particular:

-- VOMS Admin now support **Group managers**, a mechanism which allow the hierarchical dispatching of the notification resulting from user VO membership and group membership requests.
+- VOMS Admin now supports **Group managers**, a mechanism which allow the hierarchical dispatching of the notification resulting from user VO membership and group membership requests.

 - A **Request log** section has been added to the VOMS Admin web application.
 The log shows information